PALAXO/es-odm/README.md

  - `static async findAll()`
    - Finds all entries in ES matching class `tenant`, `index` and `type`
    - Uses `this.search()`
+     - Returns _BulkArray_

  - `static async get(ids)`
    - Performs ES 'get'
    - Class must have specified `type`
      - can't be used for general document's findings
    - If 'ids' is strings, returns single instance
-   - Else if 'ids' is array of strings, returns array of instances
+   - Else if 'ids' is array of strings, returns `BulkArray` of instances

  - `static async find(ids)`
    - Performs ES 'search' query
    - May be used even without `type` specified
    - If 'ids' is strings, returns single instance
-   - Else if 'ids' is array of strings, returns array of instances
+   - Else if 'ids' is array of strings, returns `BulkArray` of instances
    - Uses `this.search()`

  - `static async delete(ids)`
    - Performs ES 'delete'
+   - Uses bulk API
    - Class must have specified `type`
    - If 'ids' is strings, returns single boolean
      - true if deleted, else otherwise